Federalism in India: Concurrent List

 Concurrent List consists of 52 (earlier 47) items.
 Uniformity is desirable but not essential on items in this list.
 The list mentions: marriage and divorce, transfer of property other than agricultural land, education, contracts, bankruptcy and insolvency, trustees and trusts, civil procedure, contempt of court, adulteration of foodstuffs, drugs and poisons, economic and social planning, trade unions, labour welfare, electricity, newspapers, books and printing press NS stamp duties.

 Other (residuary subjects)

 Subjects not mentioned in any of the three lists are known as residuary subjects.
 However, many provisions in the constitution outside these lists permit parliament or state Legislative assembly to legislate.
 Excluding the provisions of the constitution outside these lists per Article 245, the power to legislate on such subjects, rests with the parliament exclusively per Article 248.
 Parliament shall legislate on residuary subjects following the Article 368 procedure as constitutional amendments.

 In case the above lists are to be expanded or amended, the legislation should be done by the Parliament under its constituent power per Article 368 with ratification by the majority of the states.
 Federalism is part of the basic structure of the Indian constitution which cannot be altered or destroyed through constitutional amendments under the constituent powers of the Parliament without undergoing judicial review by the Supreme Court.

 Executive powers

+The Union and States have independent executive staffs controlled by their respective governments.
+Per Article 73 and 162, Union Government has exclusive responsibility in implementing the matters on which Parliament has exclusive role in making laws (ex.
+Union List).
+State Government has exclusive responsibility in implementing the matters on which a state legislature has exclusive role in making laws (ex.
+State List).
+Incase both Union and States have powers to make laws (i.e. Concurrent List) on any matter, States have implementation responsibility on such matters unless Parliament decides to transfer the executive powers to the Union Government.
+State government has no role in implementing the matters falling in Union List unless mutually agreed upon per Article 258.